 COU 804 Counseling Diverse Population.
 (3) I, II.
 Prerequisites: COU 813, 840, 846.
 An examination of the application of counseling methods and concepts to non-majority groups.
-The lifestyle, values, customs and attitudes of non-majority population will be explored.
+The lifestyle, values, customs and

-COU 807 Counseling: .
-(1-3) A. Prerequisite: advisor/departmental chair approval.
+Prerequisite: advisor/departmental chair approval.
 Workshops, special topics, or seminars.
 May be retaken under different subtitles.

 COU 813 Professional Orientation and Ethics in Counseling.
 (3) I, II.
 Prerequisite: admission to the program.
 An introduction and orientation to the counseling profession.
 This course will explore the professional roles, organization, training, and credentialing standards of the profession.
-It will also survey the ethical, legal and professional issues facing counselors.
+It will also survey the ethical, legal and professional issues facing counselers.